pzmosquito/mr-router5/package/README.md

 ## Why mr-router5

 First of all, router5 is just better than `react-router` IMO, simple, powerful, clean implementation. router5 has `react-router5` package that works with React application.
-However, using MobX makes the connection so much easier.
-In Fact, it's so easy that I'm even hesitant to create this package.
+However, using MobX makes the connection so much easier. `mr-router5` also has powerful data loader lifecycle methods and payload system that make route transition much more flexible .

 ## Peer Dependencies